 Qualifying for Medi-Cal to cover some or all of the costs of long-term care can be a complicated process, but one that could save you and your family a significant amount of money and provide peace of mind for everyone involved.
 It is important to start your planning sooner rather than later so you can maximize the amount of assets you can protect while still qualifying for benefits.
 Given the complexities of the law and the financial benefits of qualifying for Medi-Cal, it pays to retain an experienced estate planning and elder law attorney to assist you with the process.

-If you are a senior or a loved one of a senior looking for answers and guidance on the important matters that arise as we age, Yee Law Group, PC, PC in Roseville is ready to assist you and provide responsive, accessible, and plain-spoken counsel.
+If you are a senior or a loved one of a senior looking for answers and guidance on the important matters that arise as we age, Yee Law Group Inc., PC in Roseville is ready to assist you and provide responsive, accessible, and plain-spoken counsel.
 Please give us a call at (916) 599-7297 to discuss your issues and concerns.
 We look forward to the privilege of being your attorneys.